 SAVE & SPLURGE

-Calgarian Denise Carr rose to become one of the Caribbean’s first female executive chefs working at a five-star resort, the CuisinArt, which she left to open SandBar, a tapas bar in the nightlife area of Sandy Ground, with husband Joash Proctor.
-Most of Carr’s nibbles are less than $10 each —that may sound cheap, but her tapas are so yummy, it’s hard not to keep on ordering plate after plate until the tab starts to add up.
+Calgarian Denise Carr rose to become one of the Caribbean’s first female executive chefs working at a five-star resort, the CuisinArt, which she left to open SandBar, a tapas bar in the nightlife area of Sandy Ground, with husband Josh Proctor.
+The nibbles are all $15 or less and they’re so yummy that it’s hard not to keep on ordering plate after plate.

 Lunch and Learn